 What’s funny about myths is - no matter how much you try to debunk them, they only propagate.
 There are a few ones around the idea of weight training as well.
 Read on and see what.

-- People have an impression that they need to slog out in a gym to reach desirable body standards.
+- People have the impression that they need to slog out in a gym to reach desirable body standards.
 False.
 You can buy weights and exercise at home too.

 - For heaven’s sake, understand that weight training is gender-neutral.
 Nowadays, you can see several women lifting weights like a pro and building lean body muscle.
 It’s just about exercising, folks.